-[MTech(Research) Scholar \rightarrow Guide \rightarrow RPAC \rightarrow DPGC $\rightarrow \ldots \rightarrow$ Dean-A] [To be filled-in by the MTech(Research) Scholar]
+[To be filled-in by the MTech(Research) Scholar]

-Name of the Scholar: Registration No.:
+Name of the Scholar: Registration No. :

 Department: Date of Joining:

 Name of Research Guide(s):

 Title of Research Report:

 Signature of the Scholar, with Date:

-Recommendation by RPAC]
+[1 ecommendation by RPAC]

-Date of receiving the Research Repo t:
+Date of receiving the Research Repor

 Date of Open Seminar: Date of RPAC meeting:

-gress is satisfactory / not-satisfactory ry, specific reasons must be furnished separately) ers:

-Forwarding by the DPGC]

-port is being forwarded to the Dean(A).
+Decision of RPAC: The research progress is satisfactory / not-satisfactory (if not satisfactory, specific reasons must be furnished separately) Names & Signatures of RPAC members: (1) (2) (3) [Forwarding by the DPGC] The research progress assessment report is being forwarded to the Dean(A).

-Secretary-DPGC Date Chairman-DPGC
+Secretary-DPGC Date Chairman-DPGC Verification of Records]

-[Verification of Records]

-The Records were verified and found to be in order.

 Supdt.
 (Academic Section) Asst.
-Registrar (Academic) .
+Registrar (Academic) [Approval]

-[Approval]

 Dean (Academic)